 How are claims handled?

 This is a broad description of the program for the forthcoming academic year.
 Actual coverages are governed by the insurance policy on file in the school’s business office.
-Schools renew their policies each year, and thus the specific coverages, terms, limitations, and definitions are subject to change.
-Stay tuned to this website or ask your individual school for more information.
+Schools renew their policies each year, and thus the specific coverages, terms, limitations, and definitions are subject to change each academic year.
+Reach out to your individual school for more information.